 This article guides you through the proper steps in beginning your jazz guitar journey.

 By following these steps, you’ll make sure that you build a solid foundation, as well as enjoy yourself in the practice room along the way.

 If you’ve made the decision to begin this exciting journey, you’re probably wondering one thing:

-Whether you’re taking Jazz guitar lessons in person, as part of an online course, or self-teaching using online or printed material, the amount of material to break down and sort through can seem daunting.
+Whether you’re taking jazz guitar lessons in person, as part of an online course, or self-teaching using purchased products, the amount of material to break down and sort through can seem daunting.

-But, with a bit of starting knowledge you can avoid headaches in the practice room, most of them anyway minor ii-V-I’s will still have you reaching for an aspirin or three.
+But, with a bit of knowledge you can avoid headaches in the practice room, most of them anyway as minor ii-V-I’s will still have you reaching for an aspirin or three.

-It will also answer any questions you may have after starting your Jazz guitar journey.
+It’ll also answer any questions you have after starting your jazz guitar journey.

 Table of Contents – Click to Skip to Any Section

 - Listening Is Just as Important as Practicing